cloudbees-days/cloudbees-field-workshops/docs/core/core-3.md

 # Pipeline Template Catalog Overview

-* Imported Pipeline Template Catalog
+* Imported a Pipeline Template Catalog from a GitHub repository
 * Used a CloudBees Folders Plus feature to restrict what type of jobs can be created in a folder
-* Leveraged CloudBees GitHub Reporting
+* Leveraged CloudBees GitHub Reporting to find and fix an error

 ### CloudBees GitHub Reporting .badge-red[PRE-RELEASE]